smith897/creative-3/CurrentPlan.md

  and when would we use /destroy?
 Should we just leave and let the back-end do the destroying when everyone's gone, and/or have a destroy command for the TA side?
+-Doesn't currently show updates when someone else gets on or leaves the queue.
+ You can use SocketIO to do real-time communication, but it's advanced.